 - The lens of a telescope or microscope

-All these activities help remove me from my everyday life bubble.
-Then, I get a whole new lens on life, enhancing my creativity.
+All these activities help disconnect me from my everyday life bubble.
+Then, I get a whole new lens on life, which enhances my creativity.
 This traces back to Tip #8 with perspective.

 As a favorite escape of mine, I suggest sitting alone and looking deep into the night sky.
 The cosmos is one of the most fascinating and intriguing escapes for the human mind.
 You instantly get zapped out from society’s shackles.

-Even more, you can check out how to be a creative engineer in 7 steps.
-These steps go hand in hand with the 20 tips in this article.
+Even more, check out how to be a creative engineer in 7 steps.
+These 7 steps go hand in hand with the 20 tips in this article.

 What are your suggestions for boosting engineering creativity?
 Do you think engineers can become more creative?